Employment Opportunities & Internships

 The Equine Welfare Data Collective has been awarded a collective agreement from USDA to investigate and support biosecurity practices at equine welfare organizations.
 Interns participating in this project will learn how to work with federal contracts and grants, participate in data collection and participant recruitment, social media communications, and data analysis and reporting.
 This project is only open to students participating for course credit.

 The UHC maintains an online repository (UHCERD) that contains resources of all assistance programs available for horse owners.
-This database needs to be audited and updated annually.
-Skills acquired include research and reporting, and data management.
+The contents of the database need to be validated and assessed regularly.
+Skills acquired include research and data management.
+Creating report of overall additions, changes and deletion such that the industry is aware of the level of change.

 “I had a fantastic experience as an intern at the American Horse Council.
 I learned so much about the horse industry and legislation during my week in the AHC office.
 I was extremely lucky to attend a meeting on Capitol Hill at Senate Majority Leader Mitch McConnell’s office.
 This meeting really showed me how hard the horse industry works to make their voice heard, and to make sure that they are fairly represented.
 My week at AHC was filled with great experiences and I am very grateful to have had this amazing opportunity to explore my interests and learn more about how national horse industry advocacy works.”